 Recommendation for Executive Action

-Comments: As of October 2016, DOD has undertaken multiple efforts to re-evaluate the F-35 warfighting requirements.
+Comments: In October 2016, DOD had undertaken multiple efforts to re-evaluate the F-35 warfighting requirements.
 The Deputy Secretary of Defense issued a memo in May 2016 to the congressional defense committees that revalidated the program's current procurement profile.
-However, the memo noted that there are a number of factors that will need to be analyzed to fully re-evaluate the F-35 warfighting requirements including production and sustainment costs, force structure, and DOD's ability to achieve strategic and operational objectives under its current plans.
+However, the memo noted that there were a number of factors that will need to be analyzed to fully re-evaluate the F-35 warfighting requirements including production and sustainment costs, force structure, and DOD's ability to achieve strategic and operational objectives under its current plans.
 As of May 2017, the Department was in the process of conducting an affordability analysis and preparing a final response.
 The final response is expected to be completed in the summer of 2017.

 Recommendation: As DOD plans to significantly increase F-35 procurement funding over the next 5 years, the Secretary of Defense should conduct an affordability analysis of the program's current procurement plan that reflects various assumptions about future technical progress and funding availability.